quii/mockingjay-server/README.md

 ### TODO

 - Pretty diagrams explaining it all (interations between fakes, CDCs et al.)
 - Currently the CDC part only checks status codes.
-Now need to check structure of content.
-	- JSON
-	- XML
+- Check XML structure when applicable
 - Get the binaries built somewhere for non gophers
-- Code is a mess and hacky right now, needs tests.
-- Performance tests needed too.
-Pretty sure it can be sped up by checking the endpoints concurrenty.

 ### Things to figure out